haskell-distributed/distributed-process/tutorials/ch6.md

 ------

-Typed channels are better suited to handling deferred client-server RPC calls than plain inter-process messaging.
+Typed channels are better suited to handling deferred client-server RPC calls than plain inter-process messaging too.
 The only non-blocking `call` API is based on [`Async`][2] and its only failure mode is an `AsyncFailed` result containing a corresponding `ExitReason`.
 The `callTimeout` API is equally limited, since once its delay is exceeded (and the call times out), you cannot subsequently